H2-data/Edible_Earth_Museum_Distributions/README.md

 ### **IMPORTANT NOTE:**

 The following data is real data from a real collection exhibit, however most of this information is publicly available on the exhibit website and catalog.
-Furthermore, I have received permission from masharu to use the visuals and dashboards in my portfolio, and the master dataset will not be shown due to privacy reasons.
+Furthermore, I have received permission from masharu, the exhibit curator, to use the visuals and dashboards in my portfolio, and the master dataset will not be shown due to privacy reasons.

 ### **Scenario and Objective:**

 The Museum of Edible Earth is a collection exhibit created and curated by Masharu Studios.
-It is a collection of different mineral samples associated with geophagy, the practice of consuming rocks and Earth for health or cultural purposes.
+It is a collection of different mineral samples associated with geophagy, the practice of consuming rocks and earth for health or cultural purposes.
 I have been asked to answer the following questions:

 - What is the distribution of collection samples over the years?